-Bombardier Recreational Products Inc. ("BRP") warrants its 2013 SEA-DOO PERSONAL WATERCRAFT ("personal watercraft") sold by distributors or dealers authorized by BRP to distribute Sea-Doo Personal watercrafts ("Sea-Doo Distributor/Dealer") outside of the fifty United States, Canada, states that are members of the European Economic Area ("EEA") (which is comprised of the states member of the European Union plus Norway, Iceland and Liechtenstein, Turkey, and states members of the Commonwealth of the Independent States ("CIS") (which is comprised of the Russian Federation and ex-members states of the USSR), from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2014 SEA-DOO PERSONAL WATERCRAFTS ("personal watercraft") sold by distributors or dealers authorized by BRP to distribute Sea-Doo Personal watercrafts ("Sea-Doo Distributor/Dealer") outside of the fifty United States, Canada, member states of the European Economic Area (which is comprised of the member states of the European Union plus Norway, Iceland and Liechtenstein) ("EEA"), member states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") and Turkey, from defects in material or workmanship for the period and under the conditions described below.

-All genuine BRP personal watercraft parts and accessories, installed by an authorized BRP Sea-Doo distributor/dealer at the time of delivery of the 2013 Sea-Doo personal watercraft, carry the same warranty as that of the personal watercraft.
+All genuine BRP personal watercraft parts and accessories, installed by an authorized Sea-Doo Distributor/Dealer at the time of delivery of the 2014 Sea-Doo personal watercraft, carry the same warranty as that of the personal watercraft.